 JoAnne Stoddard, Apprentice Choir and Young Men’s Ensemble Director, is enjoying her 5th year with the CCCC.
 Originally from Montana, JoAnne graduated from the University of Idaho (Music Education, K-12 with an emphasis on flute).
 She began her teaching career as an elementary music teacher in Elko, NV.
 After moving to Paso Robles, she taught elementary music for San Miguel, Pleasant Valley, and Atascadero schools.
 She has recently retired from Templeton Unified School District, where she helped develop a choral music program encompassing elementary through high school age students.
 Many of JoAnne’s students were members of State, Regional and National ACDA Honor Choirs.
 She has been recognized as Templeton Elementary School Teacher of the Year (1993-1994) and TUSD Teacher of the Year (2003-2004).
 JoAnne has been an active member of the CA ACDA, serving on the Board of Directors.
 She is currently working as Director of Music at Plymouth Congregational Church in Paso Robles.
 She also enjoys hiking, gardening and being home with her family.
 JoAnne is especially grateful to the CCCC Board for their support and encouragement of the Young Men’s Ensemble; as a middle and high school choral director, she has been passionate about encouraging young men to continue singing, especially as their voices become “acclimated” to adulthood.
 The YME will provide an excellent venue for young men to enjoy the camaraderie of singing and develop their love for all genres of music.

-Eden Bywater is excited to begin her 2nd year as Assistant Director for the Debut Choir, as it reunites her once again with the CCCC.
+Eden Bywater is excited to begin her 2nd year with the Central Coast Children's Choir as Director for the Debut Choir and Co-Director for Apprentice Choir.
 During high school, Eden sang with both Concert Choir and AVE, where her love for singing and participating in choral performances increased profoundly.
-After high school graduation, she was the Debut Choir accompanist for one short year, as well accompanist for Beth Klemm at the Atascadero Fine Arts Academy, and for Anne Olson at Templeton Middle and High School.
+After high school graduation, she was the Debut Choir accompanist for one short year, as well accompanist for Beth Klemm at the Atascadero Fine Arts Academy from 2010-2012, and for Anne Olson at Templeton Middle and High School in 2011.
 In 2012, Eden moved to Wisconsin and attended Maranatha Baptist University, studying Piano Pedagogy and the University of Wisconsin-Whitewater, emphasizing Music Education.
-She performed with her college Concert choir, Vocal Jazz Ensemble, as well as accompanying.
-Eden had the wonderful opportunity to sing in the auditioned Madison Symphony Chorus.
-Eden currently works in Templeton in the Special Education Department, and would like to further her education in Vocal Performance in the future.
+She performed with her college Concert choir, Vocal Jazz Ensemble, as well as accompanying for the Vocal Jazz Ensemble.
+Eden also had the wonderful opportunity to sing in the auditioned Madison Symphony Chorus in Madison, Wisconsin.
+Eden returned to the Central Coast in 2015, where she married her husband David Bywater.
+In addition to her work as director for the Central Coast Children's Choir, she is also returning to the Fine Arts Academy as a piano accompanist and continues to play and sing for weddings.